listlessbird/poland-ai-ts-workshop/exercises/007-retrieval/007.3-rank-fusion/explainer/readme.md

 I recommend you give this a go locally and see if this improves based on the two previous setups we found, and see if there are any test cases that this one passes and the others don't really work on.

 Have a bit of a play, and I will see you in the next one.

+## Steps To Complete

+- Explore the reciprocal rank fusion (RRF) algorithm in the codebase, particularly in the `utils.ts` file
+- Understand how RRF combines results from different ranking systems (BM25 and embeddings)
+- Try different queries to see how the combined ranking system performs
+- Compare the results with previous setups that only used BM25 or only used embeddings
+- Look for test cases where this combined approach works better than either individual approach
+- Check the console logs to see which documents are being retrieved for different queries